carlosvouking/carlosvouking.github.io/_posts/2018-8-24-My titanic disaster journey Part 1-:-Data-Analysis.md

 ---

 The data have been downloaded and stored in the raw folder of the project template.
-The following steps guide us through their analysis.
+The following steps guide us through data analysis.

 ## **(I)- Data Acquisition: Import Titanic datasets**
 ***